adobe-research/theseus/README.md

 A Handful of Technical Details
 ------------------------------

-Node.js: Files in paths containing `node_modules` will not be instrumented.
+Node.js: Files with paths containing `node_modules` will not be instrumented.

 Chrome: Files requested with the URL parameter `theseus=no` will not be instrumented.